swanpham/optimized-for-search-engines/README.md

+# Optimized For Search Engines

-# AS A MARKETING AGENCY
+## AS A MARKETING AGENCY
 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines